Claire Zeisler

 Claire Zeisler (April 18, 1903 – September 30, 1991) was an American fiber artist who expanded the expressive qualities of knotted and braided threads, pioneering large-scale freestanding sculptures in this medium.
 Throughout her career Zeisler sought to create "large, strong, single images" with fiber.

 Zeisler's non-functional structures were constructed using traditional weaving and avant-garde off the loom techniques such as square knotting, wrapping, and stitching.
 Zeisler preferred to work with natural materials such as jute, sisal, raffia, hemp, wool, and leather.
 The textiles were often left un-dyed, evidence of Zeisler's preference for natural coloration that emphasized the fiber itself.
-When she used color, however, Zeisler gravitated towards red.
+When she did use color, she gravitated towards red.

-Her work is influenced by and has influenced fiber artists in the 1960s and 70s such as Kay Sekimachi, Barbara Shawcroft, Lenore Tawney, Magdalena Abakanowicz, and Sheila Hicks.
-The resurgence of interest in fiber arts and macrame during the 2000's have inspired a new generation of knotters and creators, including Jim Olarte and Agnes Hansella.
+Her work is influenced by and has influenced fiber artists in the 1960s and 1970s, including Kay Sekimachi, Lenore Tawney, Magdalena Abakanowicz, and Sheila Hicks.
+The resurgence of interest in fiber arts and macrame during the 2000s have inspired a new generation of knotters and creators, including Jim Olarte and Agnes Hansella.

 Biography

 Claire Block was born in Cincinnati, Ohio, attended Columbia College Chicago for one year, then in 1921 married Harold Florsheim (son of Milton S. Florsheim and an heir to Florsheim Shoe).
 They had three children, Joan (née Florsheim) Fraerman Binkley (married to architect Leroy "Roy" Binkley), Peter Florsheim, and Thomas Florsheim, Sr. before divorcing in 1943.

 In 1946, she married physician and author Ernest Bloomfield Zeisler, the son of Fannie (née Bloomfield) Zeisler and Sigmund Zeisler.
 In the 1930s she bought works by Paul Klee, Joan Miró, Henry Moore, and Picasso, and as well as tribal objects including African sculptures, tantric art, ancient Peruvian textiles and more than 300 American Indian baskets.
 The ancient and ethnic textile cultures in Zeisler's private collection contrasted the textile culture in the West that became dominated by the mechanized loom after the Industrial Revolution.
 Instead of an emphasis on the utilization of textile making, avant-garde artists instead sought to revitalize the mechanized process through an emphasis on handcraft in which the artists gained "unmediated contact" with the materials.
-Zeisler's interest in working by hand using elementary construction techniques, common interests held by the avant-garde fiber artists in the 60s and 70s, often had "low culture connotations" of "utility, femininity, domesticity, amateurism, decorativeness, and even primitiveness."
+Zeisler's interest in working by hand using elementary construction techniques, common interests held by the avant-garde fiber artists in the 1960s/70s, often had "low culture connotations" of "utility, femininity, domesticity, amateurism, decorativeness, and even primitiveness."

 Zeisler studied at the Chicago Institute of Design (formerly New Bauhaus) in the 1940s with Eugene Dana and the Illinois Institute of Technology where she was taught by the Russian avant-garde sculptor Alexander Archipenko and the Chicago weaver Bea Swartchild.
 In 1946, she attended the Summer Art Institute at Black Mountain College, studying color and design under Josef Albers.